th-wilde/veracrypt-w10-patcher/README.md

 Hello, security-aware people,
 I found a way to upgrade Windows 10 (any version up to the current ~~1703~~ 1709) without decrypting the System Drive.
 I tested it on 64-bit Windows with the “entire system drive” encryption in BIOS mode and “Windows Partition” encryption in UEFI mode.
 Maybe some of you may try other configurations… it should also work for 32-bit installations.

-Note that you can upgrade any Windows 10 version direct to the current version without installing the intermediate versions.
+Note that you can upgrade any Windows 10 version directly to the current version without installing the intermediate versions.
 How it works is described below, but it’s a bit complicated.
 I created a script that does the work.
 Also, there is a video tutorial about script usage and the upgrade.

 **Disclaimer: I don’t take any responsibility for whatever happens.
 Be prepared for the worst-case scenario!
 (Loss of data)**

 Script: https://github.com/th-wilde/veracrypt-w10-patcher/archive/master.zip

-Place it into the root of a Windows 10 installation media (you can create one via the [media creation tool](https://www.microsoft.com/en-us/software-download/windows10) form Microsoft) and run it with administrator rights.
-It will patch the VeraCrypt driver into it.
-After completion (this may take a while), run the setup.exe from the root of the installation media and follow the instructions on screen.
+Place the script into the root of a Windows 10 installation media (You can create one using the [media creation tool](https://www.microsoft.com/en-us/software-download/windows10) from Microsoft.) and run it with administrator rights.
+The script will patch the VeraCrypt driver into the installation media.
+After completion (This may take a while.), run the setup.exe from the root of the installation media and follow the instructions on screen.
 Don’t boot from the created media!
 This would end in a normal installation process instead of an upgrade.

 >*Only on UEFI mode:*
->The upgrade requires the Windows bootloader entry (which VeraCrypt has replaced/removed) in the UEFI firmware (NVRAM) to work properly.
+>To work properly, the upgrade requires the Windows bootloader entry (which VeraCrypt has replaced/removed) to be present in the UEFI firmware (in NVRAM).
 To add the entry, boot up a Windows 10 installation media and access the command line by pressing CTRL + F10.
 Run the following command:
 >`bcdedit /set {fwbootmgr} displayorder {bootmgr} /addlast`
 >Reboot back to the encrypted Windows OS and start the upgrade.
 >The bootloader entry is never used.
 Optionally it can be removed with following command from an elevated command line: